Royston E. Naylor

-My photography has become more like a quest in recent years, trying to capture some of life’s defining moments, seeking out the synchronicity that offers fleeting glimpses of the weft and warp of life.
+My photography unfolds like some kind of quest, trying to capture the essence of life’s defining moments, attuning to the synchronistic flow that offers fleeting glimpses into the weft and warp of the never-ending now.
 We try so hard to impose some kind of order on what we see as chaos, but the fractal patterns of life and nature are already there – it’s our ability to perceive them that needs constant attuning and refining.

 In 1999 I visited the remote Himalayan kingdom of Ladakh and was invited to photograph and record some of the ceremonies at Lamayuru Monastery festival.
 The ritual chanting, music and dance of Tibetan Buddhism contains tantalising clues as to the connectedness of all things, a microcosmic insight of universal proportions.

 Our constant search for the true nature of consciousness is undoubtedly reflected in artistic endeavour, and everyone has the potential to tap into this cosmic store.